Marat-Medvedev/Bukee/README.md

 You can learn more about the project by clicking the [link](https://marat-medvedev.github.io/Bukee/)

 ## Instructions for building and launching the project:
-1. In the desired directory, open the terminal and enter `git clone https://github.com/Marat-Medvedev/Bukee`.
-As a result of step 1, we create a clone of the remote repository in the folder we need.
+1. Cloning the repository `git clone https://github.com/Marat-Medvedev/Bukee`.
-2. To start a project, you need to install the Gulp globally on your device.
+2. To launch a project, you need to install Gulp.
 You can do this using the NPM or Yarn package managers.
-I'll show you the Yarn example.
-3. To get started, install [NodeJS](https://nodejs.org/en/) (if required) and [Yarn](https://classic.yarnpkg.com/en/docs/install).
+3. To get started, install [NodeJS](https://nodejs.org/en/) (if required) and [Yarn](https://classic.yarnpkg.com/en/docs/install) or [NPM](https://docs.npmjs.com/getting-started).
-4. After installing NodeJS and Yarn, open the terminal globally and install Gulp: `yarn global add gulp-cli`.
+4. After installing NodeJS and Yarn/NPM, install Gulp: `yarn add gulp-cli` or `npm install gulp-cli`.
-5. Open the terminal in the desired directory (the folder with the downloaded project) and enter: `yarn run dev`.
+5. For run project use: `yarn run dev` or `npm run dev`.

-If you do everything correctly, the browser will open with the local server.
+If you do everything correctly, the browser will open on the local server.

 # Скриншоты/Screenshots
 ![alt text](src/img/nav.gif)